My-UofE/ECM1410-Workshop-05-Instructions/README.md

 As this workshop is assessed please ensure that:

- i. the files `Author.java`, `AuthorApp.java`, `Book.java`, `BookApp.java` and `BookShop.java` programs have been written in exact accordance with the instructions and produce output *exactly* in line with the format above.
+ i. the files `Author.java`, `AuthorApp.java`, `Book.java`, `BookApp.java` and `BookShopApp.java` programs have been written in exact accordance with the instructions and produce output *exactly* in line with the format above.

  ii. you successfully commit and push these files to the GitHub classroom repository where they can be accessed by the teaching staff.